 - Individualised provision maps will be reviewed termly to monitor progress on set targets.

 - Pupils with EHCPs have these reviewed annually at Annual Review Meetings

 How will you involve me in supporting my child?
 Will my child be involved?

 - We will arrange a meeting with you if we have any concerns or suggestions on how you can help us to help your child with their learning.

-- Parent s are encouraged to chat with the class teacher during ‘soft start’ if further ideas and advice is wanted on how to support your child’s learning, or if necessary a meeting time arranged.
+- Parents are encouraged to chat with the class teacher during the ‘soft start’ period each morning if further ideas and advice are wanted on how to support your child’s learning; this is also a time to arrange a further meeting.

 - Annual reports and Parents’ Evenings give all parents and carers regular feedback on their child’s up to date academic levels, individual reading, writing and maths targets and any behavioural, emotional or social difficulties.